Nishinoshima (Ogasawara): Ecology

+In 1983, four species of plants were found on the island, and a crab collection consisting of 73 species of 16 families, excluding pilumnoid and xanthoid crabs, was also documented.
+In 2004, short-tailed albatross, black-footed albatross, Bulweria, Puffinus pacificus, brown gannet, greater crested tern, sooty tern, and brown noddy birds were found breeding and living on the island.
+In 2004, 15 species of seabirds were confirmed to breed on the island.
+The most numerous tern species observed was the sooty tern.
+Boobys were the most numerous overall, with a total of about 700 nesting pairs recorded.

-Since the 2013 eruption, biologists have expressed great interest in how Nishinoshima would be colonized by plants and wildlife.
+Since the 2013 eruption, biologists have expressed interest in how Nishinoshima would be colonized by plants and wildlife.
 It is expected that organic matter, mainly deposited by nesting birds in the form of feathers or excrement, would enrich the island surface for plants to grow.
 To prevent interference of the colonization process, researchers were also advised not to bring external species to Nishinoshima.

 In October 2016, a team of scientists visited Nishinoshima to examine its environment and geologic makeup for the first time up-close.
 Their studies have discovered that both plant and animal life continue to exist on the remaining part of the old Nishinoshima island that had not been covered by lava.
 An accompanying video crew from Nippon TV captured masked boobies laying eggs and a pod of dolphins (either Indo-Pacific, Tursiops aduncus, or common bottlenose, T. truncatus) swimming off the coast.
-Gannets, bramblings and earwigs were also discovered living on the island by researchers.
-Several cetaceans have been known to live around the island prior to the eruption such as spinner dolphins and short-finned pilot whales, and above mentioned bottlenose dolphin.
+Gannets, bramblings, and earwigs were also discovered living on the island by researchers.
+Several cetaceans have been known to live around the island prior to the eruption, such as spinner dolphins, short-finned pilot whales, and bottlenose dolphins.
 Humpback whales had been seen before the eruption, and their recent returns have been confirmed as well.
-In terms of flora, plants that were present on the original island like goosegrass and purslane were found to be growing again on the "old" section of Nishinoshima.
+Insects, such as a type of carpet beetle and American cockroaches, were also discovered.
+In terms of flora, plants that were present on the original island, like goosegrass and purslane, were found to be growing again on the "old" section of Nishinoshima.

-Important Bird Area

-The island and its surrounding waters has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports a population of greater crested terns.
+The island and its surrounding waters have been recognised as an Important Bird Area (IBA) by BirdLife International because it supports a population of greater crested terns.
+A survey in September 2022 found about 30 nesting pairs of gannets on the island, down from around 150 in July 2022.
+The population of seabirds has also decreased overall.
+Five species of seabirds, including brown boobies and crested terns, have also been spotted nesting on the island.
+During a survey flight done by an Asahi Shimbun aircraft on 3 November 2023, a white plateau of feces left by seabirds was spotted on the island.
+It was reported that "The number of seabird nests observed in 2023 was about one-third of those in 2019."